 - Understand tobacco and vaping from a youth’s point of view – youth understand the issue differently based on their developmental stage

 - Talk about the tactics used by the tobacco industry to make tobacco and vaping appealing to youth.
-Explain how the industry tempts youth to buy tobacco products and/or engage in behaviours that might be harmful to their health
+Explain how the industry tempts youth to buy these products and/or engage in behaviours that might be harmful to their health

 - Equip youth with the information, skills and motivation they need to make informed and healthy choices

-Resources for the classroom and community group
+Resources for the classroom and community groups

 Are you looking for ways to incorporate tobacco use and vaping, prevention and awareness into your health and physical education curriculum or Healthy Schools action plan?
 Are you a community partner looking for ways to incorporate tobacco use and vaping, prevention and awareness activities into your existing programming?
 The following resources can help get you started:

-- Curriculum Support Health Resources for Schools-A comprehensive list of tobacco and vaping use, prevention resources and links to community organizations for elementary and secondary schools
+- Curriculum Support Health Resources for Schools.
+A comprehensive list of tobacco and vaping use, prevention resources and links to community organizations for elementary and secondary schools

 - The Lung Association Talk About Series is an educational resource on tobacco, vaping, waterpipes (hookah), and recreational cannabis